-Spice up your child’s mealtimes with these fun food-related utensils and feeding tools.
-Whether you have a new eater or a picky one who’s wary of new foods, these clever items are sure to keep kids interested during snacks and meals.
+Bring more fun to your child’s mealtimes with these clever food-related utensils and feeding tools.
+Whether you have a new eater or a super picky one, these are the plates, placemats, snack containers, baby spoons and more that can will keep kids interested and reduce messes during snacks and meals.

 Reduce the Mess of Puree Feeding

 Blast off to easier feeding with this cleverly shaped silicone food-dispensing spoon that doles out baby food one bite at a time.
 Just load up the Marcus & Marcus Rocket Silicone Baby Dispensing Feeding Spoon with pureed baby food, hold it to your baby’s mouth, and squeeze.
 Voilà: one-handed feeding.
-Soon your baby will be squishing his own breakfast into his mouth.
+Soon kids will be squishing their own breakfast into their mouth.

 Available at amazon.com; $10.99.